-Not only is Biden believed to grant some relief to his EU counterparts, but he is also expected to redevelop economic relationships through the World Trade Organization — often turned down by Trump.
+Not only is it believed Biden will grant some relief to his EU counterparts, he is also expected to redevelop economic relationships through the World Trade Organization — often turned down by Trump.

 As for the unborn transatlantic trade alliance between the US and the EU which, has been under growing strain since Trump's election, Alsif is not certain the future president, whoever that is, can revive the talks.